'Be messengers of life in a time of death,' pope says on Easter eve

 Tweets about this

+Pope Francis has urged christians not to "yield… https://t.co/JZ85fPOZCO 54 seconds ago

+Pierce-Patrick Hynes 'The message of hope should not be confined to our sacred places, but brought to everyone.
+Everyone is in need of r… https://t.co/sEJy8dnaAy 2 minutes ago

-무무🐶🌷 'Be messengers of life in a time of death,' pope says on Easter eve https://t.co/rdL4sW3fDT 5 minutes ago
+iNewsroom 'Be messengers of life in a time of death,' pope says on Easter eve - https://t.co/POJdj1BVNn 5 minutes ago

+Choonsik Yoo (유춘식) 'Be messengers of life in a time of death,' pope says on Easter eve (Reuters) https://t.co/A51Smjrcw0 17 minutes ago

+Harrison James RT @NYDailyNews: Pope Francis offered a "message of hope" during a live-streamed Easter Eve Mass, this year celebrated behind closed doors… 22 minutes ago